decretist/Dissertation/Chapter3/chapter3.md

 [^tmp1]: It is worth noting that by characterizing Gratian's activity as one of "bringing together" the decrees, Robert is making a fairly weak claim on behalf Gratian's authorship of the *Decretum*.
+It is also worth noting that Robert's description of the usefulness of the *Decretum* says nothing whatever about its use as a teaching text.

 [^12]: Kenneth Pennington, [Simon of Bisignano](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a497),